realpython/python-guide/docs/writing/tests.rst

 mock
 ----

-``mock`` is a library for testing in Python.
+:module:`mock` is a library for testing in Python.
 As of Python 3.3, it is available in the `standard library <http://docs.python.org/dev/library/unittest.mock`_.

 For older versions of Python: